 Sacituzumab govitecan combines the antibody to the Trop-2 antigen, expressed on most breast cancer cells, with SN-38, the active metabolite of the chemotherapy drug irinotecan.
 After the antibody binds to Trop-2 molecules, the drug is taken into cancer cells, releasing SN-38 both within cells and into the tumor microenvironment.

 This allows delivery of the drug to nearby tumor cells that do not express Trop-2 and reduces the toxic effects that result from system-wide drug delivery.
 The drug was granted Breakthrough Therapy Designation by the U.S. Food and Drug Administration in 2016.

-A randomized, phase 3 clinical trial () of sacituzumab govitecan for treatment-resistant metastatic triple-negative breast cancer is currently recruiting in the U.S. and Europe.
+A randomized, phase 3 clinical trial (ASCENT) of sacituzumab govitecan for treatment-resistant metastatic triple-negative breast cancer is currently recruiting in the U.S. and Europe.

-“Our results suggest that sacituzumab govitecan is an active agent against metastatic triple-negative breast cancer that is not cross resistant with other treatments and has a manageable safety profile, thus representing a potential novel therapeutic paradigm,” said Bardia, director of Precision Medicine at the Mass General Cancer Center’s.
+“Our results suggest that sacituzumab govitecan is an active agent against metastatic triple-negative breast cancer that is not cross resistant with other treatments and has a manageable safety profile, thus representing a potential novel therapeutic paradigm,” said Bardia, director of Precision Medicine at the Mass General Cancer Center’s Center for Breast Cancer.

-A full list of authors andis available with the full-text of the article at NEJM.org.
+A full list of authors and disclosures is available with the full-text of the article at NEJM.org.

 The trial was supported by Immunomedics, which is developing sazituzumab govitecan.

 Adapted from a Mass General news release.